linguistcrg/linguistcrg.github.io/research.md

 - **LIDIA: A Database for Linguistic Diagnostics.**
   Vinke, J., Archimandriti, S., **Reguera-Gómez, C.**, Baarda, T. & Mossel, A.
-  *Dutch Annual Linguistics Day 2024 (Grote Taaldag 2024)*
+  *Dutch Annual Linguistics Day 2024 (Grote Taaldag 2024).*
   2nd February 2024.

 - **Deviating from the Standard: Evaluating Google Cloud Speech-to-Text API’s Recognition of Rural Spanish Speech.**
   **Reguera-Gómez, C.**
-  *MLLI Research Day of the University of Maryland, Baltimore County*
+  *MLLI Research Day of the University of Maryland, Baltimore County.*
   17th November 2023.

 - **Extracting Scenario Knowledge in LLMs: A Case Study with ChatGPT in English and Spanish.**
   **Reguera-Gómez, C.** & Brandsen, M.
-  *74th Student Conference on Linguistics (StuTS, Studentische Tagung Sprachwissenschaft)*
+  *74th Student Conference on Linguistics (StuTS, Studentische Tagung Sprachwissenschaft).*
   27th October 2023.

 - **An Exploration of Translanguaging on Social Media by Hispanic International Students in the United States.**
   **Reguera-Gómez, C.**
-  *32nd Computational Linguistics Student Conference (TaCoS, Tagung der Computerlinguistik-Studierenden)*
+  *32nd Computational Linguistics Student Conference (TaCoS, Tagung der Computerlinguistik-Studierenden).*
   29th June 2023.

 - **An Exploration of how Spanish Children Acquire the Semantic Diference Between Ser and Estar.**
   **Reguera-Gómez, C.**
-  *GSLING’s Spring 2023 Student Research Symposium of the University of South Carolina*
+  *GSLING’s Spring 2023 Student Research Symposium of the University of South Carolina.*
   8th April 2023.

 - **Discourse Analysis on Social Media of Spanish-Speaking International Students in American Universities.**